Card money in New France: Counterfeit

-In the fall of 1685, once the first issue of card money had been redeemed, Jacques Demeulles wrote of his experiment in a report to the home government: "No person has refused [the card money], and so good has been the effect that by this means the troops have lived as usual" (Lester, 1964, p.
-11).
-Upon receiving this report, the King condemned the issue of card money for two reasons; firstly, that so easy a method of raising temporary funds would lead to extravagant expenditure in the colonies, for which he would be responsible when card money was withdrawn from circulation; and secondly, that the cards would be easy to counterfeit.
-The King's initial concern would prove to be a considerably greater problem than the latter.
-However, forgeries of later issues of card money periodically caused a stir in the colonies, and measures for dealing with those responsible had to be developed (Lester, 1964).
+In the fall of 1685, once the first issue of card money had been redeemed, Jacques de Meulles wrote of his experiment in a report to the home government: "No person has refused [the card money], and so good has been the effect that by this means the troops have lived as usual".
+Upon receiving this report, the king condemned the issue of card money for two reasons; firstly, that so easy a method of raising temporary funds would lead to extravagant expenditure in the colonies, for which he would be responsible when card money was withdrawn from circulation; and secondly, that the cards would be easy to counterfeit.
+The king's initial concern proved to be a considerably greater problem than the latter.
+However, forgeries of later issues of card money periodically caused a stir in the colonies, and measures for dealing with those responsible had to be developed.

 According to judicial records, counterfeiting was among the most common crimes committed in seventeenth-century New France, but its incidence was less than that of rape, abortion, or even bestiality.
-Nonetheless, apprehended counterfeiters were harshly dealt with, the first punishments including caning, branding, banishment, the galleys, and public shaming (Pritchard, 2004, p.
-253).
-As early as 1690, a "Surgeon" is recorded as convicted of counterfeit in Quebec.
-After being severely flogged and whipped, the man was sold into bondage for three years, but subsequent offenders would receive the penalty for counterfeiting which was later changed to death by hanging (Lester, 1964, p.
-12).
+Nonetheless, apprehended counterfeiters were harshly dealt with, the first punishments including caning, branding, banishment, the galleys, and public shaming.
+As early as 1690, a "surgeon" is recorded as convicted of counterfeiting in Quebec City.
+After being severely flogged and whipped, the man was sold into bondage for three years, but subsequent offenders received the penalty for counterfeiting which was later changed to death by hanging.

-A colourful account of one large-scale counterfeiting operation is given in the memoir of Lieutenant Jean-Francois-Benjamin Dumont de Montigny, an officer in the French colonial navy who spent two years stationed (though often bedridden with illness) in Quebec.
+A colourful account of one large-scale counterfeiting operation is given in the memoir of Lieutenant Jean-François-Benjamin Dumont de Montigny, an officer in the French colonial navy who spent two years stationed (though often bedridden with illness) in Quebec City.
 In October 1716, four soldiers from Montreal convened with the intention to counterfeit 80,000 livres in card money.
-The group consisted of a skilled engraver, a scribe to forge the seals of the Governor and Intendant, a drummer to conceal the sounds of cards being stamped, and the sergeant mayor, who would exchange the real cards for counterfeits when collecting the pay for the garrison.
+The group consisted of a skilled engraver, a scribe to forge the seals of the governor and intendant, a drummer to conceal the sounds of cards being stamped, and the sergeant major, who would exchange the real cards for counterfeits when collecting the pay for the garrison.
 Not altogether surprisingly, the scheme lasted only two months, since the men were unaccustomed to wealth, and therefore indiscreet with their money.
-All four were imprisoned and sentenced to death, but were somehow smuggled files to cut their chains and escaped on a fishing boat back to France (Sayre and Zecher, 2012, p.
-77-79).
-While it must be assumed that Dumont embellished parts of the story for the purpose of entertainment, court records validate most of its major events (Sayre and Zecher, 2012, p.
-79).
-However, it must also be assumed that most counterfeiting took place on a far smaller scale and was underreported, as some historians claim that such activity was so rare as to have never been a major problem (McCullough, 1984, 36).
+All four were imprisoned and sentenced to death, but were somehow smuggled files to cut their chains and escaped on a fishing boat back to France.
+While it must be assumed that Dumont embellished parts of the story for the purpose of entertainment, court records validate most of its major events.
+However, it must also be assumed that most counterfeiting took place on a far smaller scale and was underreported, as some historians claim that such activity was so rare as to have never been a major problem.